Static Code Analysis with SonarQube

 Try the toolchain with SonarQube yourself

 If you’re already using Cloudogu EcoSystem, you simply have to install the SonarQube Dogu.
 During the setup, all the necessary configurations will be done automatically.
 If you don’t have an EcoSystem of your own yet, you can check out our playground.
-Use the following login credentials to test all features of Cloudogu EcoSystem.
 You can for example commit changes to the demo project “spring-petclinic” or start a build in Jenkins manually to invoke a code analysis by SonarQube.

 Note: On Oct.
 2nd we adapted the post to Cloudogu EcoSystem